 I’d know, I’m one of them.
 We’ve gone from downing mother’s little helpers in our 1950’s suffocating kitchens to fighting for society to accept us working outside the home to working both inside and outside the home.
 And now we’re pissed that we don't have more support while we work inside and outside the home.

 Equality is a basic human right, or so we’ve said time and time again.
 We know that we don’t deserve to be underpaid, undervalued, under respected and overworked.
 And numerous times throughout history, we’ve created maternal revolutions for ourselves in the name of equality.
 And here we are again, at the precipice of a maternal revolution.
 Our army, filled with frustrated and fed up white moms, is growing every single day.
 And we’re getting louder and louder.
 We’re weary of our heavy loads and done carrying them alone.
 We’re ready for our maternal revolution.

 Make no mistake, this is a white mom’s maternal revolution.
 It’s a far too familiar story.
 A maternal revolution unconcerned about the inequality that exists AMONG moms.
 And instead, is only concerned about the inequality that exists among white moms and white men.
 It’s a revolution that charges forward in the name of equality all the while ignoring the maternal inequality that courses through motherhood.

-The truth is that a real and lasting maternal revolution would require that white moms first address the inequality that exists among moms.
-It would require that we stand in solidarity with moms of different skin colors.
-It would ask that we acknowledge that black and brown moms have been carrying loads far heavier than our own.
-And in that acknowledgement, embracing the fact that we have power to fight for the maternal equality that does not yet exist but should.
+The truth is that a real and lasting maternal revolution requires that white moms first address the inequality that exists inside the maternal space.
+That we stand in solidarity with moms of different skin colors.
+That we acknowledge that black and brown moms have been, for centuries, carrying loads far heavier than our own.
+And in that acknowledgement, embracing the fact that we have power to fight for maternal equality that does not yet exist but can.

 What a revolution that would be.